Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 * `git commit -m "text message here"` - to commit the files.
 * `git push` - to push to origin master branch on to GitHub.
 * `git status` - to see the current status of the files.

-### Hosting on GitHub Pages
-* Log into GitHub.
-* From the list of repositories choose [Renovate-it](https://github.com/Gmanprodev/Renovate-it).
-* Go to settings.
-* Scroll down to GitHub Pages section.
-* Select as a source **master branch**.
-* The page is now automatically refreshed and the project is deployed.
-* To access the project scroll down again to GitHub Pages section and click on the provided link.

-For more detailed information regarding deployment to GitHub Pages click [here](https://pages.github.com/).

 ### How to run this project locally